A wedding weekend on the lake

 Where everyone sleeps

-Sixteen on-site, thirty-four ten minutes up the road.
+Up to eighteen on-site, more at the partner property ten minutes up the road.
 No shuttles, no hotel block, no taxis at midnight.

 - Lakeside House.
-Six bedrooms, sleeps twelve.
+Six bedrooms, sleeps up to fourteen.
 The bridal party plus parents.

 - The cottage.
 Two bedrooms, sleeps four.
 The couple, or whoever needs the quiet.